SAP-samples/teched2022-DA281/exercises/dd3/README.md

 <br>

-Next, you can *Deploy* the Replication flow by clikcing the deploy button in the top menu bar:
+Next, you can *Deploy* the Replication flow by clicking the deploy button in the top menu bar:
 ![](images/RF_Deploy_Button.png)

 <br>